blog - 7 Expert Tips for Better Sleep for Families (and How to End Bedtime Battles for Good)

 How to Access Peace at Home Support

 Peace at Home is offered through employers, schools, and family service organizations.
-If you’re a parent and want access, share Peace at Home with your HR/Benefits team, manager, or parent ERG and ask if they can add it as part of your employee benefits support.
+If you’re a parent and want access, share Peace at Home with your HR/Benefits team, manager, or parent ERG, and ask them to add it to your employee benefits support or wellness package.

-Take better sleep back for your kids and family and join our upcoming Lunch & Learn:
+Take better sleep back for your kids and family and watch a recorded discussion:

 Take the Stress Out of Bedtime – Better Sleep for Families.